 The practical approach: use certifications as a pre-qualification filter, not as qualification itself.

-ISO 9001 certification should be a minimum requirement for the supplier consideration set.
+ISO 9001 certification (or equivalent for the specific category) should be a minimum requirement for the supplier consideration set.
+Suppliers without it represent a quality system risk that requires additional qualification work to manage.
 Within the certified supplier pool, certification status does not differentiate — all other factors being equal, a supplier with ISO 9001 certification is not meaningfully better qualified than another certified supplier.

 The differentiation comes from: